Processing Pipeline in SpaCy

 • Process the texts as a stream using nlp.pipe and buffer them in batches, instead of one-by-one.
 This is usually much more efficient.

-• Only apply the pipeline components you need.
-Getting predictions from the model that you don’t actually need adds up and becomes very inefficient at scale.
-To prevent this, use the disable keyword argument to disable components you don’t need
+• Only apply the pipeline components we need.
+Getting predictions we do not need adds up and becomes very inefficient at scale.
+To prevent this, use the disable keyword argument to turn off components we do not need.

-In this example, we’re using nlp.pipe to process a (potentially very large) iterable of texts as a stream.
-Because we’re only accessing the named entities in doc.ents (set by the ner component), we’ll disable all other statistical components (the tagger and parser) during processing. nlp.pipe yields Doc objects, so we can iterate over them and access the named entity predictions.
+In this example, we use nlp.pipe to process a large list of texts as a stream.
+We only need the named entities in doc.ents, which the ner component sets.
+So we disable the other components, the tagger and parser. nlp.pipe yields Doc objects, and we loop over them to read the named entities.

 The below code disable tagger and parser.
 We are printing the text and its label which is assigned by named entity recognizer(ner).